ramonfernandes/java-ee-poc/README.md

 ```

-POST: inserts a book in the database
+DELETE: deletes a book in the database

 ``localhost:8080/library/{bookId}``